 The 11 remaining climbers continued to lose ground, and the storm didn’t ease.

 Inside, they waited, vacillating between hope and despair.
 The air was cold and damp.
 It must have been painful to breathe.
 And the cave opening was getting smaller as new snow kept coming in.
-“Simply stated,” the American Alpine Club’s report said, “events for the next two days ... involved a prolonged and valiant attempt on the part of the students to maintain the cave.”
+“Simply stated,” the American Alpine Club’s summary said, “events for the next two days ... involved a prolonged and valiant attempt on the part of the students to maintain the cave.”

 The historical record—which includes dozens of news articles from 1986 and the years following—doesn’t provide a completely detailed picture of what transpired inside the cave during the worst hours, and perhaps that’s for the best.
 In a real sense, this was a sanctified space, and it should be respected as the place where four children and two adults died.